 What drinks should I give my baby while baby-led weaning?

 Only give your baby water, breastmilk or formula while weaning, offering a small amount during each meal time.
-I highly recommend starting them out with an open cup from the beginning, either a small shot glass or a Doidy cup as below, which helps little ones learn how to control water flow and sipping:
+I recommend offering an open cup such as a small shot glass or the wooden cups from Jungle Culture.
+This way you avoid them learning incorrect sipping techniques from beakers or sippy cups.

 Can my baby really get all their nutrients from a plant based diet?